j-jorge/bear/README.md

 Legal information
 ====

-The software is licenced under the version 2 of the GNU GPL.
+The software is licensed under the version 2 of the GNU GPL.
 All multimedia resources are provided under the terms of the version 3 of the Creative Commons license, with attribution and share-alike clauses (CC-by-sa).